No. 22 Xavier pulls away to 86-75 win over Georgetown

-CINCINNATI (AP) -- Edmond Sumner overcame a painful left shoulder and led a second-half surge that swept No. 22 Xavier to an 86-75 victory over Georgetown on Sunday, ending the Musketeers' longest losing streak in three years.
+Sumner led a second-half surge that swept No. 22 Xavier to an 86-75 victory over Georgetown on Sunday, ending the Musketeers' longest losing streak in three years.

 Xavier (14-5, 4-3) had dropped three straight - all against ranked Big East teams.
-The Musketeers allowed a 12-point lead to slip away in the second half on Sunday before their injured point guard frustrated the Hoyas (10-10, 1-6) again.
+On Sunday, the Musketeers allowed a 12-point lead to slip away in the second half before their injured point guard frustrated the Hoyas (10-10, 1-6) for the second time this season.
 Sumner had a career-high 28 points in an 81-76 win at Georgetown on Dec.
 31.

-Sumner wore a support on his injured left shoulder and sat on the bench grimacing late in the first half.
-He had a jumper, a three-point play and a pair of free throws during a 12-3 run that put Xavier in control 70-61.
+Sumner wore a support on his injured left shoulder and had trouble shooting layups with his left hand, leaving him in pain when he tried.
+Sumner made a pull-up jumper, a three-point play and a pair of free throws during a 12-3 run that put Xavier in control 70-61.
 He finished with 14 points.

+''I mean, he's as tough as nails,'' coach Chris Mack said . ''He was really locked into what I was asking him to do.
+He's banged up.
+He's playing through it.''

+Xavier hasn't lost four in a row since the 1900-2000 season and was relieved to end its three-game slide.

 Trevon Bluiett led Xavier with 24 points.
 J.P.
 Macura added 20.

 Rodney Pryor scored 23 for Georgetown, which lost for the sixth time in seven games.
+The Hoyas understood why they lost this one.

 POLL IMPLICATIONS